Aomori Prefecture: Tourism

-Aomori Prefecture was among the top five prefectures of Japan in terms of growth in foreign tourists between 2012 and 2017.
+With a growth rate of 43.5%, Aomori Prefecture was among the top five prefectures of Japan in terms of growth rate in foreign tourists between 2012 and 2017.
+Heavy marketing of the prefecture's strong connection to the Jōmon culture significantly increased heritage tourism and kept this trend going through at least 2023.
+The total number of overnight visitors to the prefecture in 2019 was 5,060,000, with around 296,000 being foreigners.
+In terms of guest-nights, foreign visitors accounted for 356,550 nights in 2018, dipped to a low of 17,090 nights in 2021 due to COVID-19, and reached an all-time high of 435,010 in 2024.

 This influx of foreign tourists has led to the construction of more hotels in Aomori Prefecture.
-Major draws to the prefecture are its historic sites, museums, and national parks.
+Major draws to the prefecture are its apple industry, historic sites, museums, and national parks.
 Several of the prefecture's Jōmon period historic sites were nominated in January 2009 to become UNESCO World Heritage Sites and were placed on the World Heritage Tentative List.
 On July 27, 2021 the other Jōmon sites, totaling 17 sites, in neighboring prefectures were placed on the World Heritage Site list.
 These sites were the second sites in Aomori Prefecture placed on the list.
 The first was Shirakami-Sanchi, an area of virgin forests.
 Tourist access to Shirakami-Sanchi is heavily restricted due to its delicate ecosystem, though several water features, trails, and roads can be accessed by its visitors.
 About 35.2 million domestic travelers visited Aomori Prefecture in 2016, while about 95,000 foreign tourists visited in 2017.